GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Evaluation of GiantMIDI-Piano

-The relative error is used as an approximation to the transcription ER of GiantMIDI-Piano.
-This approximation is based on the assumption that the values of $ e_{\text{performance}} $ and $ e_{\text{system}} $ in $ e_{1} $ and $ e_{2} $ are similar.
-Lower $ r $ suggests better transcription quality.
-We evaluate 52 music pieces that appear in both the test set of MAESTRO and GiantMIDI-Piano, and search their sequenced MIDI files on the internet.
-Long music pieces such as Sonatas are split into movements before applying the alignment algorithm.
 Table \ref{table:alignment_performance} shows the alignment performance.
-MAESTRO achieve median alignment S, D, I and ER of 0.009, 0.024, 0.021 and 0.061 respectively.
-GiantMIDI-Piano achieve median alignment S, D, I and ER of 0.015, 0.051, 0.069 and 0.154 respectively.
+The median alignment $ S_{\text{M}} $, $ D_{\text{M}} $, $ I_{\text{M}} $ and $ ER_{\text{M}} $ on the MAESTRO dataset are 0.009, 0.024, 0.021 and 0.061 respectively.
+The median alignment $ S_{\text{G}} $, $ D_{\text{G}} $, $ I_{\text{G}} $ and $ ER_{\text{G}} $ on the GiantMIDI-Piano dataset are 0.015, 0.051, 0.069 and 0.154 respectively.
 The relative error $ r $ between MAESTRO and GiantMIDI-Piano is 0.094.
 The first column of Fig. \ref{fig:box_plot} shows the box plot metrics of MAESTRO.
-The outliers in the figure are mostly come from different interpretations of trills and tremolos.
+Some outliers are omitted from the figures for better visualization.
+Some outliers are mostly caused by different interpretations of trills and tremolos.
 The second column of Fig. \ref{fig:box_plot} shows the box plot metrics of GiantMIDI-Piano.
-In GiantMIDI-Piano, Keyboard Sonata in E-Flat Major, Hob.
-XVI/49 composed Haydn achieves the lowest ER of 0.037, while Prelude and Fugue in A-flat major, BWV 862 composed by Bach achieves the highest ER of 0.679 (outlier beyond the plot range).
-This underperformance is caused by the piece is not played by standard pitch with $\text{A}_{4}$ 440 Hz.
+In GiantMIDI-Piano, \textit{Keyboard Sonata in E-Flat Major, Hob.
+XVI/49} composed by Haydn achieves the lowest ER of 0.037, while \textit{Prelude and Fugue in A-flat major, BWV 862} composed by Bach achieves the highest ER of 0.679 (outlier beyond the plot range).
+This underperformance is due to the piano is not tuned to a standard pitch with $\text{A}_{4}$ of 440 Hz.
 The third column of Fig. \ref{fig:box_plot} shows the relative ER between MAESTRO and GiantMIDI-Piano.
-The relative median scores of S, D, I and ER are 0.006, 0.026, 0.047 and 0.094 respectively, suggesting there are less deletions than insertions.
+The relative median scores of S, D, I and ER are 0.006, 0.026, 0.047 and 0.094 respectively.
+Fig. \ref{fig:box_plot} also shows that there are fewer deletions than insertions.